SNL’s The Reality Show? & Megastars David Met at the Canelo–Crawford Fight

 Terraform.

-oxygen canisters whatever if they find ice but they can kind of make it into a an environment where you walk around without without a spacesuit you know i don't know if it'll be 75 and partly cloudy or what but i'd rather believe they can make it hospitable to humans they said within one year they'll have a zara there and maybe a hickory farms
+an environment where you walk around without a spacesuit.
+You know, I don't know if it'll be 75 and partly cloudy or what, but they believe they can make it hospitable to humans.

 Here's what they have to do.
 You know what?
 Go fucking go back to the moon, fellas.